Bobon

-Bobon, officially the Municipality of Bobon (Bungto han Bobon; Bayan ng Bobon), is a 4th class municipality in the province of Northern Samar, Philippines.
+Bobon, officially the Municipality of Bobon (Bungto han Bobon; Bayan ng Bobon), is a municipality in the province of Northern Samar, Philippines.
 According to the 2020 census, it has a population of 25,964 people.

 Geography

 The town borders with Catarman in the east and San Jose in the west.

 Barangays

 Bobon is politically subdivided into 18 barangays.
+Each barangay consists of puroks and some have sitios.